About the New England

 Journalists from a variety of media and all six New England states will gather Sept.
 16-18 in Boston to learn the latest investigative and database reporting techniques and public records access skills.
 The fellows chosen for this eighth annual New England First Amendment Institute reflect today’s diverse news media and come from daily and weekly newspapers, television and radio stations and online publications.
 Learn more about previous institutes here.

-This year’s institute is made possible by the generosity of the Providence Journal Charitable Legacy Fund, Northeastern University, the New England Newspaper & Press Association and Boston University.
-Other supporters of NEFAC for this year include the Barr Foundation, The Robertson Foundation, The Boston Globe and WBUR-Boston.
+This year’s institute is made possible by the generosity of the Providence Journal Charitable Legacy Fund, Northeastern University, the New England Newspaper & Press Association, the Academy of New England Journalists and Boston University.

 Northeastern University, Boston